Practice Area

 Substantive Due Process and Equal Protection

 Public employees can challenge employment decisions that are arbitrary and capricious or that treat similarly situated employees differently without rational basis.
-Substantive due process and equal protection claims are narrower than procedural due process claims but provide a remedy for the worst cases of government overreach in personnel decisions.
+Substantive due process and equal protection claims are narrower than procedural due process claims and require either a fundamental right or a suspect classification, but they provide a remedy for the worst cases of government overreach in personnel decisions, including class-of-one equal protection claims under Village of Willowbrook v.
+Olech, 528 U.S. 562 (2000).
+The class-of-one theory has been narrowed in the public-employment context by Engquist v.
+Oregon Department of Agriculture, 553 U.S. 591 (2008), which held that the theory does not apply to public-employment decisions because the kind of discretion that defines public-sector employment is inherently individualized.

 Section 1983 as the Enforcement Mechanism